RamonBenahim/numicalculator/README.md

-a simple copy of the muni calculator.
+A simple copy of the muni calculator.

 You can check more at: https://ramonbenahim.github.io/numicalculator/